r58Playz/terraos/README.md

 This will place a built bootloader image, squashfs and tarballs of the arch rootfs, a bootloader image with the arch rootfs, a bootloader image with terraOS chromeOS, and a bootloader image with both the arch rootfs and terraOS chromeOS in the build directory.

+The default arch rootfs user is `terraos` and its password is `terraos`.

 ## How do I install to internal storage?
 1. Boot into terraOS and copy over the image you used to flash your terraOS drive.
 2. Use GParted or `sudo fdisk -l` to find your internal storage.
 Replace `/dev/mmcblkX` in the rest of the steps with the internal storage device.